eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     bool uxr_create_session(uxrSession* session);

-Creates a new session with the *Agent*.
+Creates a new session on the *Agent*.
 This function logs in a session, enabling any other `XRCE` communication with the *Agent*.

 :session: Session structure previously initialized.